glowfic-constellation/glowfic/README.md

 If you have not yet set up PostgreSQL, ensure you have it installed with (on Ubuntu) `sudo apt install postgresql`.
-Then run `sudo -u postgres psql` and create a user account – `create user <USERNAME> createdb createuser password '<PASSWORD>'` should do this, replacing the appropriate parts.
+Then run `sudo -u postgres psql` and create a user account – `create user <USERNAME> createdb createuser password '<PASSWORD>';` should do this, replacing the appropriate parts.
 Then, either alter the `config/database.yml` file to have the appropriate username and password (ensure not to check this in if you commit something), or alternatively create a file in your home directory named `.pgpass`